 For many internet users, real-life gore content has reached default levels of inclusion under the ‘horror entertainment’ genre, along with scary films and the rest of the fictional butchery available out there.
 The only difference is that seeing someone getting stabbed dozens of times in a horror film is manageable for most adults—because we know this is not reality—but doing the same knowing fully that the footage took place in the real world has a whole different meaning.

-First of all, it is important for you to understand that the stigma surrounding authentic gore content is very real.
-As I searched for potential interviewees, it took me more than a month before finding one willing to speak up about their peculiar interest.
+First of all, you need to understand that the stigma surrounding authentic gore content is very real.
+As I searched for potential interviewees, it took me over a month to find one willing to speak up about their peculiar interest.
 Along the way, a few people agreed to speak to me, only to change their mind at the last minute, probably worried about the consequences this piece would have on their ‘reputation’.

 But one user agreed to share the ins and outs of what being a real-life gore content enthusiast entails; TangerineTragedies on Reddit, who I will name TT for the purpose of this article.
 What usually pops into most people’s mind when thinking about those who enjoy watching shock videos or images, is the question ‘Why did you start watching it in the first place?’.